CloudyDayisToday/Programming/P7/README.md

-#Sudoku game#
+## Sudoku game

-This is a small program that allows a player to play with a sudoku game.
+This is a small program that allows a player to play with a sudoku game. <br />
 Some part of the code here is based on https://github.com/finlaymorrison/lab_work/tree/master/p/p6.